-- "How to Design Programs", Second Edition, Felleisen, Findler, Flatt, and Krishnamurthi, available on-line, at: https://htdp.org/2024-8-20/Book/index.html - (you can also click on the book's title in the book cover image at https://htdp.org/ and follow "The Book" link) - Turning Account License used with PointSolutions app (see "Clicker Questions" section below) - The PointSolutions app is free, but you do need to purchase a Turning Account License and register it from the CS 111 course Canvas site, or I will not be able to "see" your answers. - Note: I am told that the best price for the Turning Account License is available when you follow the "Turning Account Registration" link in Canvas -- this link is on the left-hand-side of the course Canvas site. - Any additional required readings will be made available either on-line, or via resources available through the Cal Poly Humboldt Library such as the ACM Digital Library and Safari TechBooks Online.
+- Once this is connected to Canvas, you should click on any course zyBooks assignment link in Canvas to then subscribe to this text.
+(Do not go to the zyBooks website and create a new account.) - A subscription is \$64.
+Students may begin subscribing on January 2, 2024 and the cutoff to subscribe is April 30, 2024.
+Subscriptions will last until May 29, 2024. - Turning Account License used with TurningPoint app (see "Clicker Questions" section below) - The TurningPoint app is free, but you do need to have purchased a Turning Account License and register it from the CS 328 course Canvas site, or I will not be able to "see" your answers. - (If you purchased a multi-semester license in Fall 2023, you should just need to register that from the CS 328 course Canvas site.) - Note: I am told that the best price for the Turning Account License is available when you follow the "Turning Account Registration" link in Canvas -- this link is on the left-hand-side of the course Canvas site. - Any additional required readings will be made available either on-line, or via resources available through the Cal Poly Humboldt Library such as the ACM Digital Library and Safari TechBooks Online.